josefernandoferreiragomes/donetKubernetes/README.md

 dotnet add package OpenTelemetry.Instrumentalization.Http dotnet add package System.Text.Json
 ```
-Add the redaction service to the dependency injection container.
+Add the redaction service to the dependency injection container, to be able to redact sensitive data only.
 ```csharp
 using Microsoft.Extensions.Compliance.Classification;
 using Microsoft.Extensions.Compliance.Redaction;